 Here, concerns about cost and efficiency weigh in favor of the Second Circuit’s take on § 1782.
 If the Sixth Circuit’s reading prevails, international commercial arbitration may suffer.
 Major law firms like K&L Gates are already counseling clients involved in international arbitration to “consider carefully . . . where a Section 1782 application is likely to be most successful.”
 As the Fifth Circuit observed in Biedermann, “arbitration’s principal advantages may be destroyed if the parties succumb to fighting over burdensome discovery requests far from the place of arbitration.”
 Moreover, district courts in the United States will also bear the inconvenience and cost of extra discovery.
 Greenberg Traurig’s website boasts “significant experience in litigating Section 1782 actions,” touting that “[i]n the Chevron v.
 Ecuador international arbitration alone, more than fifty orders and opinions involving Section 1782 were generated.”

 Ultimately, while Guo dispelled misconceptions regarding Intel’s ramifications and advanced a strong case based on § 1782’s legislative history and purpose, it left the Sixth Circuit’s textualist argument unchallenged.
+In Rolls-Royce, the Seventh Circuit advanced a persuasive case for Guo’s holding based on statutory context, but the textualist basis for supporting the narrow reading of § 1782 may be even more robust than the Seventh Circuit acknowledged.
 Where so many reasons militate in favor of Guo’s conclusion, the Supreme Court should seize the opportunity to meet that challenge with a stronger textualist argument of its own.